 This is an engaging, ongoing activity where students create their own mini-sound wall one sound at a time.
-After discussing what you know about a particular sound and identifying where it belongs on the wall, students then cut out the sound spelling card and paste it in the appropriate spot on their individual sound wall.
+After discussing what they know about a particular sound and identifying where it belongs on the wall, students then cut out the sound-spelling card and paste it in the appropriate spot on their individual sound wall.

 3. Sound Wall Dictionary

-Using the printable student dictionary, you’ll first discuss the formation of the grapheme.
+Using the printable student sound wall dictionary, you’ll first discuss the formation of the grapheme.
 Students will then trace the grapheme and the keyword.
-If your students are able, they can discuss a few more words that contain the sound and add it to their dictionary.
+If your students are able, they can discuss a few more words that contain the sound and add them to their dictionary.
 As the year goes on, students can add words to it!

 Section 4: Routines for Review